 There wasn’t one thing that we tried on the menu that we didn’t like (and we basically tried the whole menu and went back multiple times during our trip).

 Bingin Bagus Seafood BBQ – Seafood Restaurant in Bali

 Ever dreamed of eating fresh fish caught that day on the beach?
 At this place, you can even watch them prepare the fish and grill it for you!
 They sell the fish whole here and all the prices are by 100 grams.

 For example, if you want to try the tuna, it would cost 15k rupiah per 100 grams.
 So if the tuna weighs 400 grams then you would owe 60k.

 When we went, we ordered one of each thing on the menu, except for the squid, and it came out to be about $40.
 Plus this place has some of the best “chips” (french fries) I’ve ever had.

 Eating cheap seafood in Bali (still high quality!) is definitely something you should experience at least once, especially because I can’t even imagine how much something like this would cost in the USA!

-Overall, the average cost of a meal in Bali is about $5-$6 per person, unless you head to food stall and get Nasi Ayam for 50 cents.
+Overall, the average cost of a meal in Bali is about $5-$6 per person, unless you head to a food stall and get Nasi Ayam or satay for 50 cents.
 It is very easy to stay on budget in Bali when it comes to food!